 Full-time law students will complete their degrees in three years.
 Part-time law students, who typically go to school at night after their full-time day jobs, will finish their degrees in four years.

 One of the biggest hurdles for law students is surviving the first year.
 Many law schools have an attrition policy that will cut a percentage of the lowest students from the program.
 In order to avoid being cut, first years students have to work harder than ever.

-By second year things calm down considerably but the focus is still on good grades, obtaining internships and making law review or other special programs of academic distinction.
-Third years law students are focused on finishing school, finding a job and passing the bar.
+By the second year things calm down considerably but the focus is still on good grades, obtaining internships, and making law review or other special programs of academic distinction.
+Third years law students are focused on finishing school, finding a job, and passing the bar.